Replacing the Hard Drive

 Before you begin

-- Turn off the PC, disconnect all cables, and transfer the PC to a clear, flat, stable work surface over a non-carpeted floor.
+- Turn off the computer, disconnect all cables, and transfer the computer to a clear, flat, stable work surface over a non-carpeted floor.

-- HP strongly recommends the use of an anti-static wrist strap and a conductive foam pad when working on the PC.
+- HP strongly recommends the use of an anti-static wrist strap and a conductive foam pad when working on the computer.

 WARNING:The edges of metal panels can cut skin.
 Be careful not to slide skin along any interior metal edge of the computer.